Site menu

 Customer service centre complaint reasons

-With complaints about a customer service assistant, we reviewed the contact in depth with the staff member.
+If any complaints about a customer service assistant are received, we review the contact in depth with the staff member.
 We put development plans and service improvements in place as necessary.

 Blue badge and concessionary complaint volumes